Maripoforest/GestureHueLight/README.md

 # Smart Light Bulb Control via WiFi with Gesture <br />(Using Thermo Camera)
-Use hand gesture to control the on/off of HUE light bulbs and adjust brightness.1
+Use hand gesture to control the on/off of HUE light bulbs and adjust brightness.

 ## Introduction